Caitlin Clark: Early life

-Caitlin Elizabeth Clark was born on January 22, 2002, in Des Moines, Iowa, to Brent Clark, a vice president at a product company, and Anne Clark.
-Anne's father was the football coach and a school administrator at Dowling Catholic High School in West Des Moines.
-Caitlin grew up in the city.
-She began playing basketball at age five and competed in boys' recreational leagues, because her father could not find a girls' league for her age group.
+Caitlin Elizabeth Clark was born on January 22, 2002, in Des Moines, Iowa.
+Her father, Brent Clark, is a sales executive at Concentric International, and played basketball and baseball at Simpson College.
+Caitlin's mother, Anne Nizzi-Clark, who is of part Italian descent, is a former marketing executive; Anne's father was the football coach and a school administrator at Dowling Catholic High School in West Des Moines, where Caitlin grew up.

+Clark has an older brother, Blake, who played college football for Iowa State, and a younger brother, Colin.
+Her cousin, Audrey Faber, played college basketball for Creighton.
+Two of Clark's uncles are former college athletes: Tom Faber played basketball for Drake and Utica, and Mike Nizzi played football for Nebraska–Omaha.

-Clark also played softball, volleyball, soccer, tennis, and golf as a child before focusing on basketball.
+Clark herself played softball, volleyball, soccer, tennis, and golf as a young child, before focusing on basketball.
+She began playing basketball at age five, and competed in boys' recreational leagues, because her father could not find a girls' league for her age group.

+In elementary school, Clark attended St. Francis of Assisi Catholic School in Des Moines.
+Her former teachers say they noticed Caitlin's competitive drive on the playground, and they all felt certain that she was going to do something big later in life.
+When she was in third grade, her teacher gave the class an assignment to create a personal dream board showing their hopes and dreams for the future.
+Clark's dream board depicted 12 such dreams, each in its own cloud, including "Go to college on a basketball scholarship", "Play in the WNBA", and "Be in a basketball movie".

+In sixth grade, Clark joined All Iowa Attack, an Amateur Athletic Union (AAU) basketball program based in Ames, Iowa, and played for teams in the program until graduating from high school.
+She was coached by Dickson Jensen with Attack, and her AAU teammates included future Women's National Basketball Association (WNBA) player Ashley Joens.
 At age 13, she began playing several years ahead of her age group in girls' leagues.
-In sixth grade, she joined All Iowa Attack, an Amateur Athletic Union (AAU) basketball program based in Ames, Iowa, and played for teams in the program until graduating from high school.
-She was coached by Dickson Jensen with Attack, and her AAU teammates included future Women's National Basketball Association (WNBA) player Ashley Joens.

 Clark drew inspiration from Maya Moore of the Minnesota Lynx, the closest WNBA team to her hometown, and often attended their games with her father.
 She admired All Iowa Attack alumnus Harrison Barnes and became a fan of the North Carolina Tar Heels after Barnes joined the program.